 Ralph H. Cameron (1863-1953) was a businessman and delegate to the U.S. Congress from Arizona, (1909 to 1912); and U.S. Senator, (1921 to 1927); he operated Cameron's Hotel and Camps and developed Bright Angel Trail at the Grand Canyon.

-Collection includes correspondence and other papers relating chiefly to Cameron's term as U.S. Delegate, Arizona statehood, political appointments, bills, and projects.
-Arizona statehood materials include congratulatory letters and telegrams; and petitions by citizens of Phoenix regarding right of recall of the judiciary.
-Political bills represented include the Gila River Project, 1910-1912; site for Federal building, Tucson, Ariz.; Grand Canyon Scenic Railroad bill, 1909-1911; Hamilton-Owen bill; and the Territorial Tax bill, 1910-1911.
+Collection includes correspondence and other papers relating chiefly to Cameron's term as U.S. delegate, Arizona statehood, political appointments, bills, and projects.
+Arizona statehood materials include congratulatory letters and telegrams; as well as petitions by citizens of Phoenix regarding right of recall of the judiciary.
+Political bills represented include the Gila River Project, (1910-1912); site for Federal building, Tucson, AZ.; Grand Canyon Scenic Railroad bill, (1909-1911); Hamilton-Owen bill; and the Territorial Tax bill, (1910-1911).

 Grand Canyon materials include letters and legal papers relating to Bright Angel Trail, mining claims, a proposed power project, (1907-1912); and four guest registers of Cameron's Hotel and Camps, (1903-1907).
 Correspondents include Territorial Gov. Richard E. Sloan, J.L.
 Hubbell, C.N.
 Cotton, Louisa Ferrall, Grand Canyon postmistress; Clarence Spaulding, operator of Indian Gardens; and E.L.
 Kolb, photographer.
 Also present are maps of Arizona national forests including Garces, Coconino, Prescott, and Chiricahua National Forests.